kyma-incubator/compass/docs/investigations/postgres/postgres.md

 ## Schema

 Our GraphQL API allows clients to perform very sophisticated queries, like get all applications with API, event definitions and all documentation.
-In this document we evaluate how Postgres will handle such queries.
+In this document, we evaluate how Postgres will handle such queries.

 ## Run
-To run postgres with populated data, use a `run_postgres.sh` script.
-This script performs following tasks:
+To run Postgres with populated data, use a `run_postgres.sh` script.
+This script performs the following tasks:

-- generate data by using `gen.go` as a csv files and stores them in `sql` directory.
+- generate data by using `gen.go` as CSV files and stores them in `sql` directory.
 In `gen.go` you can decide how many entities to create.
 - run Postgres as a Docker image with mounted `sql` directory.
-This directory contains data in CSV files, schema and commands to populate DB with data.
+This directory contains data in CSV files, schema definition and commands to populate DB with data.

 ## Benchmark
-1. Query for all details of given application.
+1. The query for all details of the given application.
-To run query, `select.go` was used.
+To run a query, `select.go` was used.
-Every application has 10 apis, 10 events definition and 10 documents.
+Every application has 10 APIs, 10 events definition and 10 documents.

 | Apps No.  | With indexes | Without indexes  |
 |---------- |--------------|------------------|